aksommerville/penance/README.md

 Required:
 - [x] Sound effects.
+- [x] Sound effect in web.
+All screwed up compared to native.
 - [ ] Fireworks when transforming to/from animal.
 - [ ] Crow.
 Or maybe drop it.
 Is there any need for a crow's assistance? ...have somebody play at the review session Wednesday
 - [ ] Open Itch page to public.
 Currently password "dot-in-a-habit"